Section 8 is not getting cut-off, but it may be significantly scaled back, along with other changes.

 Is Section 8 Getting Cut-Off

-The possibility of the Trump administration slashing Section 8 and other HUD rental assistance programs by around 40% is a serious and concrete proposal, not just talk.
+The possibility of the Trump administration slashing Section 8 is a serious and concrete proposal, not just talk.

-Specific changes are being proposed for the Section 8 program
+Specific changes proposed for the Section 8 program

 The Trump administration is proposing significant changes to the Section 8 program as part of a broader overhaul of federal housing aid.
 Here are the key specifics based on current reporting: